wenjietee/missile-command/README.md

 ---

 - Added Solo and Co-op choices for more playability.
 Player 2 can use a shield to block warheads.
-- Added some particle efffects for more satisfying kill.
+- Added some particle effects for more satisfying kill.

 ## Challenges